 Flags of China:

 Five-star Red Flag, 五星红旗

-The flag of the People’s Republic of China (中华人民共和国国旗, Zhōnghuá Rénmín Gònghéguó guóqí) is a red field charged in the canton (upper corner nearest the flagpole) with five golden stars.
-The red represents the communist revolution; the great yellow star symbolizes the CPC, the great saviour (大救星, dà jiùxīng), the four small stars symbolize the four social classes, representing the unity of the Chinese people.
+The flag of the People’s Republic of China (中华人民共和国国旗, Zhōnghuá Rénmín Gònghéguó guóqí) is a red field charged in the canton (the upper corner nearest the flagpole) with five golden stars.
+The red represents the communist revolution; the great yellow star symbolizes the CPC, the great savior (大救星, dà jiùxīng), the four small stars symbolize the four social classes, representing the unity of the Chinese people.
 [Wikipedia]

 Flag of the Republic of China.
 Author: